About the program

 Past projects

 The GRP emerged from the successful International Reporting Program (IRP) at the University of British Columbia’s Graduate School of Journalism.
-Since its inception in 2008, more than 100 students have completed in the program, with projects appearing in The New York Times, The Guardian, The Globe & Mail, Toronto Star, CBS News, PBS FRONTLINE, CBC, VICE News, and Al Jazeera, among others.
+Since its inception in 2008, more than 100 students have completed the program, with projects appearing in The New York Times, The Guardian, The Globe & Mail, Toronto Star, Mongabay, the PBS series FRONTLINE, and Al Jazeera, among others.

 Student-led projects have earned recognition from many of the leading professional journalism organizations, including the National Academy of Television Arts & Sciences (Emmy for Best Investigation), Society of Professional Journalists (Sigma Delta Chi), Radio Television Digital News Association (Edward R. Murrow, National Network Award), International Academy of Digital Arts and Sciences (Webby honour) and Online News Association (OJA).